-B. CENTRAL - Zip up (from the perineal body up to the bottom of the lower lip).
+B. CENTRAL.
+Zip up (from the perineal body up to the bottom of the lower lip).
 Test.
 Zip down (from the lower lip down to the perineal body).
 The subject tests strong on the zip up.
 This signifies that you are ready to proceed to C. If the subject is strong on down and weak on up, the subject is overwhelmed by something in his/her life and the energy is reversed.
 This must be identified and corrected before proceeding further.
 Ask: "What is too much for you in your life at this time?"
 To help the subject get from the general to the specific you may offer some choices as: career, money, personal relationship, health, or family.
 You may test each of these in turn to find which one makes a change in the person's energy.
 When you sense there is sufficient identification, have the subject make the statement: "Such and such is too much for me right now."
 Zip up and test with the indicator.
 It should be strong.
 Now you are ready to proceed to GOVERNING.

-C. GOVERNING - Trace from the perineal body up the back over the head and down to the upper lip.
+C. GOVERNING.
+Trace from the perineal body up the back over the head and down to the upper lip.
 If strong, proceed to D. If weak, this suggests the subject is overburdened.

-Ask: "What burdens you?", "What is difficult for you at this time?"
+Ask: "What burdens you?"
+"What is difficult for you at this time?"
 First come with the general list: family, health, money, personal relationship, career, etc. When the general area is identified, get more specific.
 In the case money comes up, ask: "Money for what?
 Money for rent, clothing?
 Whose clothing?
-Ah, money for clothing for the children for the new year at school that is just beginning."
-Have the subject state: "I am burdened with the task of providing enough money for clothing for the children to start the new year at school.
+Ah, money for clothing for the children for the New Year at school that is just beginning."
+Has the subject state: "I am burdened with the task of providing enough money for clothing for the children to start the new year at school.
 This is my burden.
 If it truly is the burden, we find, on re-testing governing, that it now holds strong.

 D. With Central and Governing energy flowing properly, we now proceed to see in what realm does the subject's primary difficulty lie.
-Test the indicator muscle while the subject places his/her fingers in the positions listed below.
-Where the weakness appears, identifies what approach we will use to make the balance.

-Structural - thumb to the index finger
+Structural thumb to the index finger

-Nutritional - thumb to the middle finger
+Nutritional thumb to the middle finger

-Emotional - thumb to the ring finger
+Emotional thumb to the ring finger

-Circuits - thumb to the little finger
+Circuits thumb to the little finger